Applying the Closed World Assumption to SUMO-based FOL Ontologies for Effective Commonsense Reasoning: Completing

 \subsection{Applying the CWA to \textbf{\textit{subclass}}}

+In this subsection, we describe our proposal for the application of the CWA to {\it subclass} by assuming that the non-asserted {\it subclass} pairs are not related by {\it subclass}.

+The application of the CWA to {\it subclass} is based on the set of class pairs that are explicitly related by {\it subclass}: {\it direct} subclasses.
+From now on, we denote by $\allDirectSubclassesOf{c}$ the set of all the \ADIMENSUMO{} classes that are explicitly defined to be direct subclasses of an \ADIMENSUMO{} class $c$.

+In order to apply the CWA to {\it subclass}, we conveniently adapt the {\it data base completion} method proposed in \cite{Cla78}.
+For this adaptation, we implicitly adopt the {\it Domain Closure Asssumption} (DCA) (that is, closed domain of classes) and assume that the domain of classes is finite: the domain only includes the classes that are explicitly introduced by the ontology.

-In order to apply the CWA to {\it subclass}, we conveniently adapt the {\it data base completion} method proposed in \cite{Cla78}, taking into account that in \SUMO{} ---as usual--- {\it subclass} is defined as reflexive, transitive and antisymmetric.
-This way, given that two classes $c$ and $c'$ such that $c'$ is direct subclass of $c$ (that is, $c' \in \allDirectSubclassesOf{c}$), every subclass of $c'$ is also subclass of $c$ (by transitivity) and $c$ is subclass of itself (by reflexivity).
-Further, we also know that any superclass of $c$ (except of $c$ itself) is not subclass of $c$ (by antisymmetry).
-Consequently, the {\it completed set of subclasses of a \SUMO{} class $c$} can be defined as
+Our adaptation of the data base completion relies on the fact that {\it subclass} is defined as a partial order relation in \SUMO{}.
+This implies that given two classes $c$ and $c'$ such that $c'$ is direct subclass of $c$ (that is, $c' \in \allDirectSubclassesOf{c}$), every subclass of $c'$ is also subclass of $c$ (by transitivity) and $c$ is subclass of itself (by reflexivity):

+Further, we also know that any superclass of $c$ (except of $c$ itself) is not subclass of $c$ (by antisymmetry):